g-kimbell/fastnda/README.md

 df = fastnda.read("my/neware/file.ndax")
 ```
-This returns a polars dataframe.
-If you would prefer to use pandas, you can do a zero-copy conversion with:
+This returns a `polars` dataframe.
+If you would prefer to use `pandas`, you can do a zero-copy conversion with:
 ```python
 df = df.to_pandas()
 ```
-You will need pandas and pyarrow installed for this.
+You will need `pandas` and `pyarrow` installed for this.

 You can also get file metadata as a dictionary with:
 ```python